EQWorks/common/git.md

 Prioritize on reviewing bug fixes, then the new features.
 Use `G2M` as a search filter to minimize noise -- provided that the PR prefix is a well-followed convention in the given repository.

 ## Migrating commits to a new repository
-Occasionally, a feature or component will mature to the extent that it should be given its own repository.
-In this case, "splitting up" the existing repository is desired to extract the matured feature.
+Occasionally, a feature or component will mature to the extent that it should reside in a separate repository.
+In this case, "splitting up" the existing repository is desired to extract the feature.

-Rather than copy-pasting code from the parent repository into a new one, it is preferable to retain the relevant commit history.
+It is preferable to retain the relevant commit history rather than copy-pasting code from the parent repository into a new one.

-So, the "split" should be done in such a way that the new repository contains only the desired files, and its commit history contains only the commits that have affected those files.
+We should perform the "split" in such a way that the new repository contains only the desired files, and its commit history contains only the commits that have affected those files.
+To achieve so, we have two options:

-This can be accomplished with either of the following approaches:
 *  `git filter-branch -f --index-filter` as described in [this pull request](https://github.com/EQWorks/lumen-ui/pull/1) works well if you have a specific list of files and directories you would like to clone.
-* `git subtree split -P` as described in [this Stack Overflow answer](https://stackoverflow.com/questions/28357056/partial-git-clone-with-relevant-history) works well if the desired files constitute a single subdirectory, as the `-P` option denotes "prefix".
+* `git subtree split -P` as described in [this Stack Overflow answer](https://stackoverflow.com/questions/28357056/partial-git-clone-with-relevant-history) works well if the desired files constitute a single subdirectory, as the `-P` option denotes "prefix."

 ---
 ## General References